cartyd/phantom-zod/WARP.md

 **Build Process**: The build step copies localization JSON files from `src/localization/locales/` to `dist/localization/locales/` - ensure new locale files are included.

+**Branch Protection**: The main branch has protection rules enabled that prevent direct merges via CLI.
+Pull requests must be reviewed and approved through the GitHub web interface before merging.

 **Auto-Publishing**: The repository is configured with GitHub Actions to automatically publish to npm when the version in `package.json` changes on the main branch.
 To trigger a release:

 1. Update the version in `package.json` (e.g., from `1.2.0` to `1.3.0`)